nhutchison/PSIPro/README.md

    Commands:

    Address modifiers for "T" commands.
-The digit preceeding the T is is the address:
+The digit preceeding the T is the address:

    0 is all
    4 is Front PSI
-   5 is rear PSI as taken from Marc's Teeces command guide.
+   5 is Rear PSI as taken from Marc's Teeces command guide.

        Address field is interpreted as follows:
        0 - global address, all displays that support the command are set